PhD by Research in Astronomy

 CAS PhD students are provided with a powerful workstation and access to the considerable computational resources of the The Green Machine and 'gSTAR'.
 Students have access to internal funding to cover travel to telescopes, international conferences and/or collaborative meetings.
 A summary of PhD student support at CAS is available here.
 CAS also provides a social fund, to be used and administered by the student body as a whole for social events of their choosing.

-We also encourage students to take advantage of the Centre's Swinburne Astronomy Productions staff and facilities to produce state-of-the-art representations of their data.
+We also encourage students to take advantage of the Centre's Swinburne 3D Productions staff and facilities to produce state-of-the-art representations of their data.

 CAS maintains links with astronomers at the Anglo-Australian Observatory and the Australia Telescope National Facility.
 Potential PhD projects on offer at the AAO and ATNF are also available to incoming Swinburne students.
 CAS PhD students also have numerous opportunities to be involved in outreach and education.